-- Our attorneys assisted an owner and an ENR Top 10 construction management firm in pursuing a contractor that failed to provide a structurally sound cofferdam to be used in an environmental remediation project in New Hyde Park, Massachusetts.
+- Assisted an owner and an ENR Top 10 construction management firm in pursuing a contractor that failed to provide a structurally sound cofferdam to be used in an environmental remediation project in New Hyde Park, Massachusetts.
 Our attorneys litigated the dispute in the United States District Court of Massachusetts and obtained a judgment for the full amount of the necessary repairs, as well as the client's attorneys' fees.

 - Prevailed in a 3+ week arbitration matter in San Diego, California in a case involving $10-15 million in claimed damages.
 A California-based professional engineering and quality assurance company sued our engineering firm client for $8-10 million for breach of contract and other related intellectual property claims.
 On behalf of our client, we counterclaimed seeking approximately $1.9 million for services rendered, plus interest, costs and attorney's fees.
 The arbitrator ruled in favor of our client on all counts and awarded our client $3.6+ million in damages without any award for our adversary.

-- We successfully defended a $15 million engineering malpractice claim arising from the design of a groundwater treatment plant at a federal Superfund site in New Hampshire on behalf of a large national multi-disciplinary engineering firm.
+- Successfully defended a $15 million engineering malpractice claim arising from the design of a groundwater treatment plant at a federal Superfund site in New Hampshire on behalf of a large national multi-disciplinary engineering firm.
 The owner alleged that the plant failed within a few days after start-up, requiring a complete re-design.
 The case included more than 500,000 documents, and turned on complex principles of hydrogeology, chemistry, and engineering in the design of the treatment plant.
 The 3-member AAA panel accepted our primary defenses after a month-long, multi-expert arbitration hearing.
 The case subsequently settled on confidential terms satisfactory to our client.

 - Represented a major lending institution during the financing of a construction loan for a green, state-of-the-art energy sustainable building on a brownfields site in Concord, New Hampshire.
 The Construction Law Group assisted the bank during the various phases of construction, including detailed review of lender risks in a fast-track to accommodate the limited New England building season.